iredmail/docs/en_US/integrations/active.directory.md

     ),
     'sort'          => 'cn',
     'scope'         => 'sub',
-    //'filter'        => "(&(objectclass=person)(!(userAccountControl:1.2.840.113556.1.4.803:=2)))",
-    'filter'        => "(mail=*@*)",
+    'filter'        => "(&(objectclass=person)(!(userAccountControl:1.2.840.113556.1.4.803:=2)))",
     'fuzzy_search'  => true,
-    'vlv'           => false,   // Enable Virtual List View to more efficiently fetch paginated data (if server supports it) 'sizelimit'     => '0',     // Enables you to limit the count of entries fetched.
-Setting this to 0 means no limit.
+    'vlv'           => false,   // Enable Virtual List View to more
+                                // efficiently fetch paginated data
+                                // (if server supports it)
+    'sizelimit'     => '0',     // Enables you to limit the count of
+                                // entries fetched.
+Setting this to 0
+                                // means no limit.
-    'timelimit'     => '0',     // Sets the number of seconds how long is spend on the search.
-Setting this to 0 means no limit.
+    'timelimit'     => '0',     // Sets the number of seconds how long
+                                // is spend on the search.
+Setting this
+                                // to 0 means no limit.
     'referrals'     => false,   // Sets the LDAP_OPT_REFERRALS option.
-Mostly used in multi-domain Active Directory setups );
+                                // Mostly used in multi-domain Active
+                                // Directory setups
+);
 ```